cbushdor/-MyDefaultValues4Vim/README.md

 # How to create an *environment variable name*

 For the time being this feature can be done *by hand* or when you open a file.
-There is a serie of question(s) asked for each new plugin installed (or as long as *g:my_auto_< filename >* is not found in ~/.vimrc for instance).
+There is a serie of question(s) asked for each new plugin installed (or as long as *g:my_auto_< filename >* is not found in *~/.vim/plugged/-MyDefaultValues4Vim/mylibrary/MYVIMRC* for instance).
 Possible values are g:true for true or g:false for false.
 The value true load the module, false ignore it.
-It is mandatory to have that..
+It is mandatory to have that otherwise the serie of question(s) will be prompted.

 # A final configuration: